 Outside of this special interest, I also enjoy teaching all levels of vinyasa-based classes to the general public.
 With a deep knowledge of anatomy and physiology and a strong belief in the mantra “meet yourself where you are,” I aim to make every class safe and enjoyable for all.
 Off the mat and away from the hospital, I can be found enjoying time with my husband and two energetic boys, cooking, or seeking out the next thing to learn.

-Paula began practicing yoga 5 years ago to connect with herself and minimize the stresses of life.
-Her practice deepened within the past two years as she noticed how yoga began to enhance her life.
-Her love for Yoga and compassion for people and nature has influenced her practice and teaching of both Yoga and Breath work Therapy.
-Through her own experiences and witnessing the results of clients, Paula places focus heavily on the breath through fitness, mindfulness, meditation and Yoga.
+Paula began practicing yoga to connect with herself and minimize the stresses of life.
+Her practice deepened as she noticed how yoga began to enhance her life.
+Her love for Yoga and compassion for people and nature has influenced her practice and teaching of both Yoga and Breathwork.
+Through her own experiences and witnessing the results of clients, Paula places focus heavily on the breath through mindfulness, meditation and yoga.

 Samantha Wieczynski, RYT 200